tristanhdez/soy-solar/CONTRIBUTING.md

 Career: INGC
 ```

-You can use Fake data and insert in the Database, for example you can use [Faker](https://github.com/joke2k/faker) to start to work.
+You can use Fake data and insert in the Database, e.g. [Faker](https://github.com/joke2k/faker) to start to work.